ZeeshanKeyani/Real-world-penetration-testing-environment-in-a-safe-isolated-network./README.md

-# 🛡️ A detailed guide to setting up a safe and practical penetration testing lab.
+# 🛡️ A Detailed guide to setting up a safe and practical Real world penetration testing lab.

 ## 1️⃣ Lab Requirements